What does inventory software do?

 How does inventory software work?

-Inventory software works by recording your stock when it comes in – either through manual data entry or through a system such as:
+Inventory software works by recording your inventory for you when it comes in – either through manual data entry or through a system such as:

 When an item is shipped or sold, your invoicing or point-of-sale (POS) software identifies the item and adjusts the inventory records automatically.
 Think about the scanner at the supermarket checkout – that’s part of an inventory management system.